aws-samples/avp-petstore-sample/README.md

 5. You should see a login screen like the one below.
 6. ![Update](static/PetStore-10.png)
 7. First login as abhi to see the full suite of API’s.
     1. When you log in as a customer, you will see the “Customer role type actions“ menu.
-As you attempt each of the following actions, you will yield a result on the right side of the screen with a permit or deny decision from AVP and the corresponding reason.
+As you attempt each of the following actions, you will see authorization results on the right side of the screen with a permit or deny decision from AVP and the corresponding reason.
     2. ![Update](static/PetStore-11.png)
     3. Select, Search Pets, and see the result on the right side.
 Next try Place order and view the result again.
-    4. As you select View Order, as abhi, you will yield a successful message like the one shown below, this is due to the fact that abhi is listed as the resource owner for the resource, order-1.
+    4. As you select View Order, as abhi, you will get a successful message like the one shown below, this is due to the fact that abhi is listed as the resource owner for the resource, order-1.
     5. ![Update](static/PetStore-12.png)
     6. Sign out of the abhi persona and lets move on to the next customer user.
 8. Sign in as the 2nd Customer user.